Florida's DUI Procedures are similar across the state, but differ slightly from county to county.

 If the hearing officer upholds the suspension of your license, then you cannot get a hardship license for at least thirty days (on a first offense DUI).
 If the hearing officer overturns the suspension, your license may be returned to you immediately (although the trial judge gets another chance to suspend it if you are convicted in the court proceedings.)

-You have only ten days to request this hearing, so you must act quickly to get a lawyer as soon as possible after your arrest.
+You have only ten days after arrest to request or waive this hearing this hearing, so you must act quickly to get a lawyer as soon as possible after your arrest.